Are you or someone you know dealing with a difficult situation or in crisis? We'll immediately direct your concern to the most qualified person.

 All currently enrolled/registered Rutgers University-Newark students are welcome to visit the Student Health Services-Newark.

 Health insurance is mandatory at Rutgers University–Newark.
-This means that if you are enrolled and registered as a full-time student, you have health care coverage through the university health plan or you are covered by your parents’ or personal insurance plans.
+This means that if you are enrolled and registered as a full-time student, you have the option to enroll in health care coverage through the university health plan or you are covered by your parents’ or personal insurance plans.

 Rutgers University requires all full-time students to have health insurance coverage.
 To ensure that you have access to comprehensive and affordable health insurance, Rutgers University offers The Student Health Insurance Plan serviced by University Health Plans (UHP) and underwritten by United Healthcare Student Resources (UHCSR).